vanallenlab/mpcproject-paper/README.md

 ## Creating the figures

+For an installation-free way to generate the figures used in this paper, you can use a [Google Colab Notebook](https://colab.research.google.com/drive/1SqX5o3BogoNTp-N7MIOQPCq5rohr3T67?usp=sharing).

-The best way to rerun the code used to make the figures is to use a [virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+To generate the figures on your own computer, the best way is to use a [virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 The easiest way to do this is using `conda` (install [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)).

 **Instructions**